 What to Eat/Drink

 Most breakfast spots in Paso do not take reservations, so trying to find a restaurant without a long wait on the weekends is tough.
-For this reason, Andrea’s on Pine is my go-to.
+Brunch is one of my favorites in town.

 Lunch/Pizzas at Halter Ranch Winery